CausesBy Mayo Clinic staff

 Priapism occurs when some part of this system — the blood, blood vessels or nerves — changes normal blood flow.
 Subsequently, an unwanted erection persists.
 Factors that can contribute to priapism include the following.

-Blood-related diseases may contribute to priapism — usually ischemic priapism, a persistent erection caused by blood not being able to flow from the penis.
+Blood-related diseases may contribute to priapism — usually ischemic priapism, when blood isn't being able to flow out of the penis.
 These disorders include:

 - Sickle cell anemia

-Sickle cell anemia, a common cause of priapism, is an inherited disorder characterized by abnormally shaped red blood cells.
+Sickle cell anemia is the most common cause of priapism in boys.
+Sickle cell anemia is an inherited disorder characterized by abnormally shaped red blood cells.
 These abnormally shaped cells can block the flow of blood.
-Sickle cell anemia is the most common cause of priapism in boys.

 Priapism, usually ischemic priapism, is a known side effect of a number of drugs.
 The following drugs can sometimes cause priapism: